Your Payment and Performance Bonds Broker

 The cost can vary widely from company-to-company, but some general guidelines are that the rate is 3% for all bonds that are $250,000 and less.
 For bonds over this amount, we use a graduated scale for the bond rate.
 In general, most bonds are going to cost between 0.75%-3%.
 For companies with bad credit, the bond rate can be higher as there is more work involved to get one issued (and that work is much preferred to an expensive bank guarantee).
 We work with you to present your financials in the best light to the surety so that you can get on with your work.

 What is a Payment Bond?

 Payment bonds are a subset of surety bonds.
-These bonds are typically required on construction projects (and many times are required along with a performance bond).
+These are typically required on construction projects.
 They provide assurance that the contractor (also known as the obligee) will pay all laborers, material supplier and contractors.
 Thus, the owner of the property knows that there will not be a mechanic’s lien placed on the property (which would interfere with their ability to market the property once the project was completed).